bitrise-io/devcenter/docs/builds/build-numbering-and-app-versioning.md

 ### Setting the `versionCode` and the `versionName` of an Android app

+For an Android app, the `versionCode` setting is used as an internal version number, to determine if a build of the app is more recent than another build.
+The `versionName` setting is a string used as the version number shown to users.

+!!! info
+    For in-depth information about Android versioning, please check out [the Android developer guide on the subject](https://developer.android.com/studio/publish/versioning).

 1. Add the `Set Android Manifest Version Code and Name` step to your Workflow.

 1. Set the file path to the `AndroidManifest.xml` file in the `AndroidManifest.xml file path` input.